carbon-io/presentation__qcon-2017/README.md

 While we at mLab do, we do not suggest using Carbon.io for production until the 1.0 release.

-*This presentation and examples are based on Carbon.io v0.6.*
+*This presentation and examples are based on Carbon.io v0.6.
+Carbon v0.7 will be release by the end of the year (2017).*

 ## (11) Questions?